 - ½ cup Pistachio paste (can be substituted with almond or hazelnut paste)

-- 2 tbsp Egg water replacer - whisked in 6tbsp (or use 2 large eggs)
+- 2 tablespoons Egg replacer - whisked in 6 tablespoons water (or use 2 large eggs)

 - ½ cup Soy milk

 - ½ teaspoon Apple cider Vinegar

 - 1 cup All purpose flour

 - 1 teaspoon Baking powder

 - ½ cup Confectioners Sugar